DataStax-Examples/getting-started-with-astra-python/README.md

-# Getting Started with Astra - Python backend
+# Getting Started with Apache Cassandra™ and Python using DataStax Astra

 This sample Python backend provides a REST API service that is used with the [Getting Started with Astra UI](https://github.com/DataStax-Examples/getting-started-with-astra-ui) to show a simple example of how to connect to and query DataStax Astra databases.